edaplayground/eda-playground/docs/login.rst

 ====================================
 Unfortunately, following some abuse of this privilige on EDA Playground, we have had to restrict access to some of the simulators.
 EDA Playground enables you to use some commercial, professional simulators, completely free of charge.
 In order to use some simulators, asking for some identification information and the agreement not to abuse this privilige doesn't seem much to ask.

-How do I log in if I don't have a Google or Facebook account?
+How do I log in if I don't have a Google account?
 =============================================================
 If you have an organisational/company/institutional email address then you can register from the  `login page <https://courses.edaplayground.com/login>`_.
-Click on `Register for a full account <https://courses.edaplayground.com/register>`_ or  `No Google or Facebook account? <https://courses.edaplayground.com/register>`_.
+Click on `Register for a full account <https://courses.edaplayground.com/register>`_ or  `No Google account? <https://courses.edaplayground.com/register>`_.